AKA-HRS/accuknox_/README.md

 # How to run
-## npm install OR npm i
+## To install dependencies
-- to install dependencies
+- npm install OR npm i
-## npm run dev
+## to run/start the server
-- to run/start the server
+- npm run dev

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.